sriniketh28/SNchatapp/README.md

 1.Download the zip file and extract it.

-2.Open two terminals and cd to client in one terminal and cd to server in one terminal.
+2.Open two terminals and cd to client(SNchatapp-master/chat/client) in one terminal and cd to server(SNchatapp-master/chat/server) in one terminal.

 3.Type ``` npm i ``` in both the terminals.